 Planning a trip and wondering where to stay in Lanai?
 Although Lanai won’t have as many housing options as its neighboring island of Maui I promise you won’t have to sacrifice on style or luxury.
-Most travelers spend a few nights on Lanai because they are looking to get pampered in luxury, have seclusion or want to experience an off-the-beaten path Hawaii.
+Most travelers spend a few nights on Lanai because they are looking to get pampered in luxury, have seclusion or want to experience an off-the-beaten path Hawaii adventure.

 Lanai is the smallest inhibited island in the Hawaiian Island chains.
 Lana’i is known as the “Pineapple Isle” because it used to solely be a pineapple plantation.
 Most people visit the island of Lanai on a day trip from West Maui but staying on Lanai for a few magical nights will give you a unique opportunity as most people don’t experience all the things to do in Lanai.

 Lanai is part of Maui country which includes Molokai and of course Maui.
-Don’t let the smallest inhabited island fool you as there’s much to do on this exotic island including exploring Hulopoe Bay, hiking to sweetheart rock, diving at shipwreck beach and playing with cats at a sustainable cat sanctuary.
+Don’t let the smallest inhabited island fool you as there’s much to do on this exotic getaway including exploring Hulopoe Bay, hiking to sweetheart rock, diving at shipwreck beach and playing with cats at a sustainable cat sanctuary.

 For full transparency, I have sprinkled some affiliate links in this post which gives me a small commission at no extra cost to you if you decided to make a purchase.
 As always, I would never recommend a product or service that I didn't truely believe in.
 If you find this post useful, you can also treat Jess to a cup coffee by clicking the icon on the bottom of the page.
 This will allow me to continue to create more content for you to enjoy ☕️.